stevana/elastically-scalable-thread-pools/README.md

 ```

 Where `Kp`, `Ki` and `Kd` is respectively the proportional, integral and
 derivative gain and `dt` is the loop interval time.
+The proportional part acts
+on the *present* error value, the integral acts on the *past* and the derivative

-The measured value is the input queue length and the setpoint, i.e. desired
+tries to predict the *future*.
+The measured value is the input queue length and
-queue length, is set to zero.
+the setpoint, i.e. desired queue length, is set to zero.
+If the `output` of the

-The `output` of the PID controller is used to determine if we scale up or down
+PID controller is less than $-100$ (i.e. the queue length is over $100$) then we
+scale up and if it's more than $-20$ (i.e. the queue length is less than $20$)
-the worker pool.
+then we scale down the worker pool.

 ## How it works